 Myeloid leukaemia

-A comprehensive experimental assessment of the role of AC in acute myeloid leukaemia (AML) was undertaken by Tan et al47.
+A comprehensive experimental assessment of the role of AC in acute myeloid leukaemia (AML) was undertaken by Tan et al.47.
 Primary AML cells were observed to highly express AC, with AC over-expression increasing the expression of the anti-apoptotic Mcl-1, and reduced Mcl-1 expression observed with the synthetic AC inhibitor LCL204.
 LCL204 treatment significantly increased the overall survival of C57BL/6 mice engrafted with leukaemic C1498 cells and significantly decreased disease burden in NSG mice engrafted with primary human AML cells, implicating AC as an independent therapeutic target.
 IFN regulatory factor 8 (IRF8) is a key transcription factor for myeloid cell differentiation, with expression frequently lost in haematopoeitic cells in myeloid leukaemia.
-Hu et al identified AC as a general transcription target of IRF8, with expression of IRF8 regulated by promoter DNA methylation48.
+Hu et al. identified AC as a general transcription target of IRF8, with expression of IRF8 regulated by promoter DNA methylation48.
 In myeloid cells, restoration of IRF8 expression supressed AC and resulted in ceramide accumulation and increased sensitivity to FasL-induced apoptosis.
 In cells derived from IRF8-deficient mice AC was dramatically increased, with AC inhibition or the application of exogenous ceramide sensitising cells to FasL-induced apoptosis, suggesting a mechanism for a pathway of resistance to Fas-mediated apoptosis and disease progression.

 Non-small cell lung cancer